kvasimon/planck/readme.md

 # Semonje Planck Layout
 My OLKB Planck Light keyboard layout.
-It relies on the standard Norwegian Mac layout, in order for it to work properly.
+It relies on the standard Norwegian (Mac) layout in order to work as intended.

 ![What it looks like](/thumbnail.jpg)